Russian River (California): River modifications

 A portion of the Eel River is diverted to headwaters of the Russian River in Potter Valley, via a scheme known as the Potter Valley Project.
 The Sonoma County Water Agency draws drinking water from the Russian River for sale to several hundred thousand residents of Sonoma, Mendocino, and northern Marin counties.
 Santa Rosa's Laguna Wastewater Treatment Plant treats sewage from several communities to tertiary standards and returns some of it to the river by way of the Laguna de Santa Rosa.

 Water transferred from the Eel River and released from Lake Mendocino flows through the Russian River channel to withdrawal points in Sonoma County.
-Although this method of transport supports aquatic and riparian zone habitats, it is vulnerable to chemical contamination from transportation accidents where the river is in close proximity to highway 101 and Northwestern Pacific Railroad transportation corridors in locations like the canyon between Cloverdale and Hopland.
-This vulnerability was demonstrated in March 1982 when a tank car of formaldehyde was vandalized in Ukiah.
+Although this method of transport supports aquatic and riparian zone habitats, it is vulnerable to chemical contamination from transportation accidents.
+These are an issue at points where the river is in close proximity to highway 101 and Northwestern Pacific Railroad transportation corridors, in locations like the canyon between Cloverdale and Hopland.
+This vulnerability was demonstrated in March 1982, when a tank car of formaldehyde was vandalized in Ukiah.
 Emergency response personnel were able to clean up approximately half of the 21,000 gal spilled, and a fortuitous combination of Lake Mendocino reservoir inventory and late winter storms helped flush the remainder through the river and into the ocean before local water storage inventories were exhausted.

 The Russian River reached flood stage of 32 ft at Guerneville about five times per decade through the last half of the 20th century.
 Historic flood peaks were 49.5 ft in February 1986, 48 ft in January 1995, 47.6 ft in December 1955, 47.3 ft in December 1964, and 46.9 ft in February 1940.
-Through effective use of Lake Mendocino and Lake Sonoma flood capacity the river has exceeded flood stage at Guerneville less frequently in the 21st century, but in late February 2019 it flooded to levels comparable to 1986.
+Through effective use of Lake Mendocino and Lake Sonoma flood capacity, the river has exceeded flood stage at Guerneville less frequently in the 21st century.
+In late February 2019, however, it flooded to levels comparable to 1986.